About This Chapter

 1. Teaching Computer Science: Strategies & Tips

 We've all heard the words computer science, but do we really know what teaching it means?
-This lesson will bring you up to date on current strategies of teaching computer science and offer some tips of the trade.
+This lesson will bring you up to date on current strategies for teaching computer science and offer some tips of the trade.

 2. Computer Science Curriculum: Development & Instruction